 A lion weighs around 330 pounds, which is quite large.
 And when it charges at an animal, its speed and force are unmatched.
 Lions will reach top speeds of up to 50 mph when pursuing prey.

 Also, it exerts around 650 psi bite force and can comfortably lift around 2,300 pounds.
 And that’s not all!
 A lion’s paw swipe is one of the strongest, delivering a force of around 400 lbs.

 This raw strength gives lions a clear advantage over other animals in the wild.
 They don’t have to worry about being preyed on by other predators.
 In fact, lions don’t have natural enemies, except hyenas which mostly prey on their cubs.

 2. Fearlessness and Courage

 This aspect allows the lion to hunt almost every animal in its habitat.
-It can hunt small prey like the gazelles, average ones like zebras and wildebeests, or even larger ones like the buffalos and giraffes.
+It can hunt small prey like gazelles, average ones like zebras and wildebeests, or even larger ones like buffalos and giraffes.

 Generally, lions hunt in groups known as the pride.
 The pride is usually made up of around 15 lions, though there can be more or fewer.
 The hunting squad mainly comprises female lions (lionesses), who are like the pride’s breadwinners.

 The size and strength of the lion give it a clear upper hand over most prey it goes after.
 And since these animals hunt as a group, they become even more fearless.

 3. Leadership and Social Structure